dotnet/docs/docs/core/diagnostics/metrics-collection.md

 [OpenTelemetry](https://opentelemetry.io/) is a vendor-neutral open-source project supported by the [Cloud Native Computing Foundation](https://www.cncf.io/) that aims to standardize generating and collecting telemetry for cloud-native software.
 The .NET metric APIs are compatible with OpenTelemetry and make integration straightforward.
 [Azure Monitor](/azure/azure-monitor/app/opentelemetry-overview) and many major APM vendors have endorsed OpenTelemetry.

-This example shows one of the integrations available now for OpenTelemetry metrics using the popular OSS [Prometheus](https://prometheus.io/) and [Grafana](https://grafana.com/) projects.
+This example shows one of the integrations available for OpenTelemetry metrics using the popular OSS [Prometheus](https://prometheus.io/) and [Grafana](https://grafana.com/) projects.
 The metrics data flow:

 1. The .NET metric APIs collect measurements from the example app.
 1. The OpenTelemetry library running in the app aggregates the measurements.